 Farm to CACFP Week - October 18-24

 Save the date for Farm to CACFP Week!
-Shortly we will be releasing our digital toolkit, filled with free virtual events and an online toolkit to help you celebrate.
+Click here to register for our digital toolkit, filled with free virtual events and an online toolkit to help you celebrate.
 Keep your eyes peeled for an email with the link.
 We invite you to get creative in planning events at your center or home and incorporate local items into your menu during the week.
 Don't forget to use #VAFarmtoCACFP when you promote your program on social media!

 Farm to CACFP COVID-19 Resources

 While many people throughout the US are experiencing food insecurity during this time and finding food is in limited supply at the grocery store, farmers are also finding it difficult to access markets in order to sell their food.
 This makes our jobs more important than ever, as we have the ability to bridge this gap.
 Below are some resources and ideas to help connect you to local food during the COVID-19 pandemic.

 - The Significance of Farm to Early Care and Education in the Context of COVID-19

 - Visit Virginia Market Maker to find local producers in your area.
 Click on "search" to find suppliers in your specific county.

 - Learn more about Community Supported Agriculture (CSA) shares in early care settings here.